hrvach/deskhop/README.md

 You can lock both computers at once by using ```RIGHT CTRL + L```.
 To make use of this feature, first set up the OS for each output in config (since the shortcuts are different).

+### Gaming Mode

+If you're gaming, there is a chance your game might not work properly with absolute mouse mode.
+To address that issue, a **gaming mode** is introduced, toggled by ```LEFT SHIFT + RIGHT SHIFT + G```.
+When in gaming mode, you are locked to the current screen and your mouse behaves like a standard relative mouse.
+This should also fix various virtual machine issues, currently unsupported operating systems etc.

 ### Screensaver